H3AR7B3A7/SecondBrain/Code/Frameworks/Angular/Angular Template Forms.md

 # Template Forms
-Template forms, while easy to use, are not testable in our unit tests.
+Using template forms in our [[Angular]] application , while easy to use, is not testable by our unit tests.

 ## Why Template Forms
 - Easy to create / read when the form isn't too complex